snowball-dev-group/snowball-bot/docs/INSTALLATION.md

 #### Installing the Redis

+There's awesome guide on [how to install and configure Redis server on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04) by DigitalOcean community.

-The guide is [here][redis_installation].
-Again, they have no builds for Windows, you must Google for it.
+There's no official builds for Windows, so you need to google all this stuff.

-#### Configurating

-You can set up a password if you want.
-Redis should be limited to `localhost` by default.

-#### Psst, Snowball.
+#### Psst, Snowball Bot.
 I got the number for Redis!

 Again, we're back to environment variables, here's the list to Redis-related ones: